 While Frank and Helen are on their picture-perfect anniversary cruise, Frank disappears.
 Helen spends the next several months searching for her husband, only to discover he’s been leading a double life.
 The roles are the reverse of Gone Girl, as Helen attempts to uncover the dark secrets of the husband she thought she knew.

 When Tracy Bateman is hired to work on a film in Rome, he ends up getting caught in a deadly drug deal involving his ex-wife.
 Tracy must prove his innocence and find a way to fix the mess his best friend/career rival Kevin has created.
-The thriller takes place in the 1980s and combines mysterious disappearances with the sleaziest members of the drug world.
+This 1980s thriller combines mysterious disappearances with the sleaziest members of the drug world.

 Matty LaCasse channels Amy Dunne in Necessity.
-With birth certificates in multiple names, she is fleeing her husband—and keeps her old driver’s license for one final purpose: to enroll in flying lessons.
-Her plan involves getting her daughter back, and she’s as determined as the eccentric “Amazing Amy” in Gone Girl to get what she wants.
-At times, the action turns from thrilling to terrifying, and provides readers with an in-depth look at erasing any trace of your existence.
+With birth certificates in multiple names, she is fleeing her husband, but keeps her old driver’s license for one final purpose: to enroll in flying lessons.
+Her plan involves getting her daughter back, and she’s as determined as the eccentric “Amazing Amy” to get what she wants.
+The action in this novel ranges from thrilling to terrifying, all while providing readers with an in-depth look at erasing any trace of your existence.

 Luckiest Girl Alive